SkylineGBO/dataminer-docs-connectors/connector/doc/Generic_KAFKA_Consumer.md

 When you have created an element, you still need to configure several things based on your KAFKA system.

+NOTE: If upgrading from version 1.0.0.8 or below, the DLL's will need to be updated on the DMA system.
+To do this, stop the DMA agent and remove the DLL's in the C:\Skyline DataMiner\ProtocolScripts\DllImport directory and then upload the latest package from the catalog.

 #### Mandatory configuration

 Add one or more **brokers** to the element: